GearsDatapacks/libra/README.md

 ## Pointers
 A pointer is a value that holds an address of another value.
 This allows you to pass values around without copying them, or allowing functions to modify a value.
 A pointer type is denoted: `*T`, where `T` is the type of the value it points to.
 By default a pointer is immutable, meaning it cannot be used to modify the underlying value.
 A mutable pointer is denoted: `*mut T`.
+A mutable pointer is assignable to an immutable pointer.

 You can create a pointer by referencing a value using the reference operator (`&`), and access the value it points to using the dereference operator (`*`).
 A mutable pointer can be created by adding the `mut` keyword (`&mut <value>`).
 A mutable pointer can only reference a mutable value.